 The X Date Approaches

-Extraordinary measures are a temporary Band-Aid, and we don’t know exactly how long they will last until we reach the “X date” — the time when the federal government can no longer fully meet its obligations.
-However, there is general agreement on a rough timeframe that gives us a sense of the urgency.
-The Congressional Budget Office, Bipartisan Policy Center, and the Department of the Treasury all agree that the X date is likely to fall between June and September.
+Extraordinary measures are a temporary solution, and there is no way to know exactly how long they will last before the United States reaches the “X date” — the time when the federal government can no longer fully meet its obligations and no extraordinary measures remain available.
+However, there is general agreement on a rough timeframe, creating a sense of urgency for lawmakers to act on the debt ceiling.
+The Congressional Budget Office estimates that the X date is likely to fall between mid-August and the end of September this year.

 The Underlying Issue: The National Debt Itself

-Lawmakers should raise the debt ceiling before extraordinary measures are exhausted.
-Failing to do so would be a serious self-inflicted wound that risks the full faith and credit of the United States, with potentially severe consequences for our economy, our fiscal outlook and our standing in the world.
+Lawmakers should raise the debt ceiling well before extraordinary measures are exhausted in order to avoid defaulting on the debt.
+Failing to do so would be a serious self-inflicted wound that risks the full faith and credit of the United States, with potentially severe consequences for the economy and fiscal outlook.

-At the same time, it’s also important to focus on the underlying reason we keep hitting the ceiling in the first place.
-By any definition, we’re on an unsustainable fiscal path.
-In just the next decade, the national debt will reach its highest point in history relative to GDP, the annual deficit will rise to nearly $3 trillion and interest costs on the debt will total $10.5 trillion.
+At the same time, it is also important to focus on the underlying reason why the United States keeps hitting the ceiling in such quick succession.
+By any definition, the nation is on an unsustainable fiscal path.
+In just the next decade, the national debt will reach its highest point in history relative to gross domestic product, the annual deficit will exceed $2.5 trillion, and interest costs on the debt will total $13.8 trillion.

-Divided government means lawmakers have both an opportunity and requirement to work together on our toughest challenges and essential fiscal responsibilities.
-As noted by the Committee for a Responsible Federal Budget, recent history provides a number of examples where lawmakers have paired a debt ceiling increase with fiscal reforms aimed at improving our debt outlook.
-These reforms have included significant deficit reduction, key fiscal discipline rules like PAYGO, and budget process reforms.
+Lawmakers have both an opportunity and a mandate to work together on the country’s toughest challenges and essential fiscal responsibilities.
+As noted by the Committee for a Responsible Federal Budget, recent history provides a number of examples where lawmakers have paired an increase in the debt ceiling with fiscal reforms aimed at improving the debt outlook.
+Such reforms have included significant deficit reduction, key fiscal discipline rules like PAYGO, and budget process reforms.

 - Balanced Budget and Emergency Deficit Control Act of 1985, which set targets for a balanced budget by 1991.

-- Omnibus Reconciliation Act of 1990 which included nearly $500 billion in deficit reduction over five years, statutory PAYGO, and spending caps.
+- Omnibus Reconciliation Act of 1990, which included nearly $500 billion in deficit reduction over five years, established pay-as-you-go rules, and put caps in place on discretionary spending.

-- Budget Control Act of 2011 which included $917 billion in deficit reduction over ten years and established the “Super Committee.”
+- Budget Control Act of 2011, which included $917 billion in deficit reduction over 10 years and established the “super committee,” although not all of those savings were realized.

 Conclusion

-The urgency to deal with the debt ceiling is high, but so is the need to address our fiscal outlook.
-As the debt ceiling deadline approaches, lawmakers have plenty of options available to avoid near-term economic damage, and help build a stronger, more sustainable fiscal foundation for the future by addressing the underlying issue of the debt itself.
+The urgency to deal with the debt ceiling is high, but so is the need to address the nation’s fiscal outlook.
+As the debt ceiling deadline approaches, lawmakers have plenty of options available to avoid the damage that would occur if the country collided with the X date.
+Navigating through the X date can be an opportunity to help build a stronger, more sustainable fiscal foundation for the future by addressing the underlying issue of the rapid growth in debt.

 Image credit: Getty Images